 If you’re an entrepreneur with that golden, once-in-a-lifetime idea, it can feel impossible to hit the brakes.
 The name of the game is momentum—slow down, and you’ll miss that window of opportunity, right?

-But sometimes you just have to press pause, take a deep breath, and make sure you’re not missing anything big before moving forward.
-All of those legal documents and agreements you’ll need to draw up are a good example: if you speed on past them, you might regret it down the line.
+But sometimes you have to press pause, take a deep breath, and make sure you’re not missing anything big before moving forward.
+It’s especially important to complete any legal items on your to-do list, so you can protect your business now and in the future.

-And sure, it’s optional—but why would you ever choose to run a business without one?
-Your founders’ agreement is your insurance against the unexpected and the I-hope-this-never-happens.
+In most cases, this document is optional—but we don’t recommend running a business without one.
+It is your insurance against the unexpected and the I-hope-this-never-happens.
 Don’t hurt yourself down the line by skipping an important step upfront!
-Drawing up a founders’ agreement is best done as soon as that sparkle in your eye becomes an actual business plan: when things progress from “I have this idea” to “Let’s actually do this,” you’ll want a founders’ agreement drawn up.
+Drawing up a founders’ agreement is best done as soon as that sparkle in your eye becomes an actual business plan: when things progress from “I have this idea” to “Let’s actually do this,” you’ll want one to be drawn up.
 And if you’ve passed that stage already—better late than never.
 You can’t predict the future, but you can control the present.

 Now that we’ve got what a founders’ agreement is generally, we’ll take a closer look at its bits and pieces.
-What actually goes into a founders’ agreement?
+What actually goes into one?
 What will you need to discuss with your co-founder as you’re writing one up?
 What big decisions do you need to make before moving forward with your winning business idea?

-The founders’ agreement names the founders and the company they’re agreeing on the rules for.
+The agreement names the founders and the company they’re agreeing on the rules for.

 This might seem pretty basic—because, well, it is.
 But that doesn’t mean it’s not an important part of your founders’ agreement!